crates/Doctor/README.md

 #### Adding plugin

 The easiest way to adding plugin to Vim is make use of a plugin manager.
-There are more than one plugin managers:
+There are several of them:

 - [Pathogen](https://github.com/tpope/vim-pathogen)
 - [Vim8 packages](http://vimhelp.appspot.com/repeat.txt.html#packages)